skip to main content

 Principle 1: Establish a strategy and business model which promote long term value for shareholders.

-The Strategic Report section of our annual Report and Accounts (page 1) explains the Group’s business model and strategy, including the key risks in execution and how we address those risks.
+The Strategic Report section of our Annual Report and Accounts explains the Group’s business model and strategy, including the key risks in execution and how we address those risks.

 The Group’s growth strategy incorporates organic growth and market share gains together with expansion through acquisitions.

-We also believe that remaining on AIM is of long-term value to our shareholders as it offers a combination of access to capital markets, flexibility to make acquisitions, incentives and rewards to Executive Directors and employees through share option schemes, and a regulatory environment appropriate to the size of the Company.
+We believe that remaining on AIM is of long-term value to our shareholders as it offers a combination of access to capital markets, flexibility to make acquisitions, incentives and rewards through share option schemes, and a regulatory environment appropriate to the size of the Company.

 Principle 2: Seek to understand and meet shareholder needs and expectations.

 The Company places a great deal of importance on communication with all shareholders.
-The Company engages with its shareholders through meetings, informal communications and via stock exchange announcements.
-Both the CEO and CFO meet formally with institutional shareholders, usually after, but not limited to, the interim and full year results announcements, presenting Company results, articulating strategy and updating shareholders on progress.
-These meetings also discuss matters pertaining to business performance and governance and are used to receive shareholder feedback on any issues or concerns.
-The feedback received from shareholders has been supportive and positive about the Group strategy and performance.
+The Company engages with its shareholders through meetings, informal communications and stock exchange announcements.
+Both the CEO and CFO meet formally with institutional shareholders and equity research analysts, usually after, but not limited to, the interim and full year results announcements.
+These meetings include progress updates, results presentations, governance discussions and shareholder feedback.
+Understanding what analysts and investors think about the business is critical for driving our business forward.

 Trading and other statements are made via the London Stock Exchange during the year.
 The Company holds its Annual General Meeting (AGM), at which all shareholders can attend and speak with any member of the Board.
-The CEO provides a business update at the AGM.
-At this update, shareholders are encouraged to give their views and ask questions.
+The CEO provides a business update at the AGM and shareholders are encouraged to give their views and ask questions.

+Additional communication with private shareholders is done via Investor Meet Company as well as other ad hoc investor-facing events, where the CEO and CFO are available to speak on a one-to-one basis.
 Shareholders also communicate with the Company by completing an online form, emails and by telephone; we respond to their specific questions and inputs as required.
-Contact information is available on our website.
-Company contact details are also included in all announcements and these announcements are available on the Company website.
+Contact information is available on our website and is also included in all announcements and these announcements are available on the Company website.

 Principle 3: Take into account wider stakeholder and social responsibilities and their implications for long-term success.